py-pdf/fpdf2/docs/TextRegion.md

 ### Common parameters ###

-All types of text regions have the following constructor paramters in common:
+All types of text regions have the following constructor parameters in common:

 * text (str, optional) - text content to add to the region.
 This is a convenience parameter for cases when all text is available in one piece, and no partition into paragraphs (possibly with different parameters) is required.
 (Default: None)
 * align (Align/str, optional) - the horizontal alignment of the text in the region.
 (Default: Align.L)